Lorraine Wild: Early life and education

+Career

-Design career in the 1980s
+1980s

-While teaching in the University of Houston's architecture school during the early 1980s, Wild wrote the influential essay "More Than A Few Questions about Graphic Design Education" (1983), first published in The Design Journal.
+While teaching at the University of Houston's architecture school during the early 1980s, Wild wrote the essay "More Than A Few Questions about Graphic Design Education" (1983), first published in The Design Journal.
 In the article, she gives a provocative analysis which became the driving force for recharacterizing graphic design education in the United States.
 This led to her being hired as graphic design program director at the California Institute of the Arts in Valencia in 1985.
 During her time as director, she developed and implemented a new model for graphic design education that emphasized the process of conveying meaning through experimental, conceptual, and formal development.
 The program challenged modernist graphic design methodology by encouraging students to use personal and emotional experiences to their work.
-In 1988, Liz McQuiston selected Lorraine Wild as one of forty-three women in six countries whose work is innovative or has had significant impact in their chosen fields of design.
-The other American graphic designers included Jacqueline Casey, Muriel Cooper, June Fraser, April Greiman, Katherine McCoy.
 She continued to stay on the Cal Arts faculty after she stepped down as program director in 1991.

-Design career in the 1990s
+1990s

 From 1991 to 1998, she served as project tutor at the Jan van Eyck Akademie in Maastricht, Netherlands.
 Lorraine Wild was one of the founders of the design office ReVerb, which was the recipient of the 1995 Chrysler Award for Innovation in Design.
-She left ReVerb in 1996 to start her own company- Lorraine Wild Design.
+She left ReVerb in 1996 to start her own company Lorraine Wild Design.
 As a side project, she partnered with Roman Alonso and Lisa Eisner in 1999 to establish Greybull Press.
 Greybull Press was an imprint specializing in the publication of photographic archives and collections that were considered potentially influential to tastemakers.
 Lorraine Wild Design was later renamed the Green Dragon Office in 2004.
 The Green Dragon Office focused on collaborations with architects, artists, curators, and publishers in the United States and abroad and has designed catalogs for exhibitions at museums including MOCA, UCLA's Hammer Museum, the Getty Center, and the Whitney Museum of American Art in New York.
-In 1998, the San Francisco Museum of Modern Art held the exhibition "Lorraine Wild: Selections from the Permanent Collection," a display of work that the Museum regards as their collection of significant design produced in California.
-Throughout the 1990s and 2000s, Wild sporadically contributed to Emigre, publishing a variety of critical essays such as the influential "That was Then, and This is Now: But What is Next?".
+In 1998, the San Francisco Museum of Modern Art held the exhibition "Lorraine Wild: Selections from the Permanent Collection," a display of work that the museum regards as their collection of significant design produced in California.
+Throughout the 1990s and 2000s, Wild sporadically contributed to Emigre, publishing a variety of critical essays such as "That was Then, and This is Now: But What is Next?".